-If your company has funds over £25,000, it is essential that this is managed and distributed correctly by an insolvency practitioner (who can also apply their experience to keeping this cost/tax-effective, as well as winding down the affairs of the company in an orderly manner).
+If your company has funds over £25,000, it must be managed and distributed correctly by an insolvency practitioner.
+They can also aid in keeping this cost/tax-effective, as well as winding down the affairs of the company in an orderly manner.

 - “Will I be paid?”

 In an MVL, shareholders can expect to be paid in full (after the initial distribution to creditors).